-Production tax credits pay the producers for their energy, even if no one wants it.
+Tax credits pay the producers for their energy, even if no one wants it.
 During peak sunlight, localities with significant solar plants produce more energy than is demanded.
 The same holds true in localities with a lot of wind turbines on windy days.
 This energy often goes to waste because it is not currently cost-effective to store it.
-During these times when supply outstrips demand, projects receiving production tax credits will bid $0/kWh or even pay the grid to take the electricity.
+During these times when supply outstrips demand, projects receiving tax credits will bid $0/kWh or even pay the grid to take the electricity.
 At first blush, this seems beneficial because it drives down the cost of electricity during peak production hours.

-However, other methods of electricity generation do not receive these same production tax credits.
+However, other methods of electricity generation do not receive these same tax credits.
 By driving down the market-clearing price for energy during times of peak production, less flexible generators like coal and nuclear plants often struggle.
 These generators make more money when the sun goes down or the wind stops blowing, and they make up a greater proportion of the energy mix.